 3. Susceptible to High Price Volatility

-While Bitcoin’s volatility sometimes offers short-term benefits for speculative traders, it renders the currency unsuitable for longer-term investors.
+While Bitcoin’s volatility sometimes offers short-term benefits for speculative traders, it renders the currency unsuitable for more conservative investors with longer time horizons.
 And since Bitcoin’s purchasing power varies so widely from week to week, it’s difficult for consumers to use as a legitimate means of exchange.

 4. No Chargebacks or Refunds